 Zaza Pachulia’s Best “Not Dirty or Intentional” Plays Against Spurs & MVP Candidates

-As Spurs fan, Skip Bayless and members of the “I Hate Zaza Pachulia” community on the internet went crazy after the almost All-Star and fishing buddy of Klay Thompson tried to move up the Spurs gone fishing dates by “unintentionally” injuring All-Star Kawhi Leonard, I was shocked to see more people didn’t bring up the first time he almost injured Leonard.
+As Spurs fan Skip Bayless and members of the “I Hate Zaza Pachulia” online community went crazy after the almost All-Star and fishing buddy of Klay Thompson tried to move up the Spurs gone fishing dates by “unintentionally” injuring All-Star Kawhi Leonard, I was shocked to see more people didn’t bring up the first time he almost injured Leonard.

-Back in February of 2016, Zaza grabbed Leonard’s arm causing him to lose the ball, during a scramble for it, Zaza “unintentionally” hooked Leonard’s arm and “unintentionally” pulled him to the ground.
-Second later, he threw an “unintentional” elbow at the head of David West, who might be the last guy in the NBA you want to throw bows with.
+Back in February of 2016, during a scramble, Zaza “unintentionally” hooked Leonard’s arm and “unintentionally” pulled him to the ground.
+Seconds later, he threw an “unintentional” elbow at the head of David West, who might be the last guy in the NBA you want to throw bows with.
 Not satisfied with annoying two Spurs, in the following quarter, he almost kicked Danny Green in the face while diving for a loose ball.
 Also “unintentional.”

 This game also came just weeks after Zaza picked up a flagrant foul for throwing an elbow and giving the Spurs’ Patty Mills some hip and fingers in the wrong place action.